 One final piece of information I want to share is that all light is natural.

 Artificial means “not from nature.”
-Well, electromagnetic energy, or light, is completely natural.
-Just because the ignition of the light came from a device made by man doesn't mean the light itself is artificial.
+Well, electromagnetic energy, or light, is entirely natural.
+Just because the ignition of the light came from a device made by man doesn’t mean the light itself is artificial.